sage-code/eve/manual/overview.md

 Expressions are created using identifiers, operators, functions and constant literals.

 * can be combined to create more complex expressions;
-* have type that is calculated using type inference;
+* have a type that is calculated using type inference;
 * can be assigned to variables using ":=" or "<+" operators;
 * can be printed to console using "print" or "write" methods;
 * can use () to establish order of operations;